How to improve After Effects and Duik performance

 The default Kleaner automation should not be an issue most of the time.
 But beware of the simulation!
 As every simulations, it involves a lot more computation and can quickly become a reason why your rig won’t work anymore.
 Try to use simulations as few as possible, and keep in mind that most of the time, animating hanging hairs or the antenna of a car is quick and easy with a few keyframes without even using the Kleaner.

-Simulation in the Kleaner happen only in multi-dimensionnal properties.
+Simulation in the Kleaner happen only in multi-dimensional properties.
 You can completely disable simulations in the Performance section of the effect created by the Kleaner, as long as some other adjustment to further improve the performance according to your needs.

 Wheel (curved motion)